Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Prohibits flying a UAS within 500 feet horizontal or 250 feet vertical of any local confinement facility, state prison, federal correctional facility, or juvenile detention center.
-Penalties are tiered by conduct: weapon delivery is Class H felony ($1,500 mandatory fine); contraband delivery is Class I felony ($1,000 mandatory fine); any other use is Class 1 misdemeanor ($500 mandatory fine).
-Law enforcement operations and persons with written consent from facility officials are excepted.
+Prohibits operating a UAS within 500 feet horizontal or 250 feet vertical distance from any local confinement facility, state prison, federal correctional facility, or juvenile detention center.
+Tiered penalties based on cargo: weapon delivery (Class H felony, $1,500 fine), contraband delivery (Class I felony, $1,000 fine), any other use (Class 1 misdemeanor, $500 fine).
+Exceptions for law enforcement and persons with written facility authorization.

 View source